Your lab notebooks are black holes.

 This is the difference between a documentation system and a knowledge system.
 Documentation records what happened.
 Knowledge systems make what happened useful for what happens next.

-And AI works within every experiment.
+Neil also works inside experiments.
 Starting a new run?
-AI suggests parameters based on what worked before.
+Neil suggests parameters based on what worked in your last ten runs.
 Entering results?
-AI flags anomalies against historical patterns.
-Analyzing data?
-AI identifies correlations across your experiment history—which conditions correlate with success, which combinations fail.
+Neil flags anomalies against historical patterns.
+Analyzing data across a campaign?
+Neil identifies which conditions correlate with yield, which combinations produce aggregation.

 Literature connection closes the loop.
 AI surfaces relevant publications and similar experiments from your organization.
 What's been tried before?
 What worked?
 The context that accelerates discovery, delivered as you work.